 Since breastfeeding burns so many calories, when Amber Nash stopped breastfeeding her two children, she found it was much easier to put on weight — an expected outcome of the hormonal shifts women go through during pregnancy, breastfeeding, and weaning stages.
 Also, because of the decline in bonding hormones like oxytocin after she stopped breastfeeding, Nash recalls her baby fever going away entirely.

 “I had pretty much constant baby fever while breastfeeding,” she says.
-“I don’t know if it was the hormones or the act of bonding with my baby several times a day, but now that I’m no longer breastfeeding, my desire to procreate is practically nonexistent.”
+“I don’t know if it was the breastfeeding hormones or the act of bonding with my baby several times a day, but now that I’m no longer breastfeeding, my desire to procreate is practically nonexistent.”

 All three moms were able to stave off extra sagging and discomfort with some small lifestyle adjustments and home remedies.
 These included increasing exercise, changing diet, buying newer more supportive bras, adding collagen powder water, and interestingly, using cabbage as a cold compress, which can also decrease extra milk supply.

 Depending on if women stop gradually or abruptly, hormones should return to pre-pregnancy levels within six to eight weeks.
 Dr. Angela Jones, an OBGYN and Astroglide’s resident sexual health adviser, explains that when this happens, women can expect their bodies to return to normal once regular periods resume.
 But the declines in oxytocin and prolactin can leave some mothers sad and anxious as their physical symptoms lessen.